Manasa379798425/hisrdm/README.md

-The invention of the telephone by Alexander Graham Bell in 1876 revolutionized communication.
+Christopher Columbus reached the Americas in 1492, initiating European exploration and colonization.